-This huge and crumbling citadel, is an impressive example of adobe structure that let you feel the spirit of ancient history.
-Having been built in 14th century as a complex of defense by the order of Ilkhanid minister “Alishah”, the building suffered several destructions throughout the history, particularly due to the earthquake and Ottoman Turk invasion.
+This huge and crumbling citadel is an impressive example of an adobe structure that let you feel the spirit of ancient history.
+Having been built in the 14th century as a complex of defense by the order of Ilkhanid minister “Alishah”, the building suffered several destructions throughout history, particularly due to the earthquake and Ottoman Turk invasion.

-Tabriz citadel have been used for different purposes over time, and has gone under restoration several times in history.
-It was used as an educational center during Safavid period, a military depot and storage for Iranian army during Qajar era and as a mosque after the Islamic Revolution of 1979.
+Tabriz citadel has been used for different purposes over time and has gone under restoration several times in history.
+It was used as an educational center during the Safavid period, a military depot and storage for the Iranian army during the Qajar era and as a mosque after the Islamic Revolution of 1979.
 The latest renovation was managed by Iran’s Cultural Heritage, Handicrafts, and Tourism Organization in 2013.

-To arrive to the Tabriz citidal, take BRT buses to Sa’at square station.
+To arrive at the Tabriz citadel, take BRT buses to Sa’at Square station.

 8 am – 5 pm